Walter One: Background

-Fictional biography
+Fictional character biography

-Alien: Covenant (2017)

-Walter One is engineered as a reformed synthetic, after the David 8 model was "too human".
+Walter One is engineered as a reformed synthetic, after the David 8 model was deemed "too human".
 According to a trailer and movie promotional website, he has "AMD's Ryzen and Radeon Instinct technology", which allows him to become personalized for each customer.

 Walter is assigned to monitor and maintain the Covenant, a colonial vessel carrying couples in suspended animation to Origae-6.
 When a neutrino-burst damages the ship, Walter reanimates his 14 human crewmates.
 The crew receives a distress call from a seemingly habitable, and much closer, planet and decides to land.
-On the planet, several of the crewmates are attacked by neomorphs. as they were saved by David 8, who brings them to an Engineer temple.
+On the planet, several of the crewmates are attacked by neomorphs and are saved by David 8, who brings them to an Engineer temple.

-In the temple, as Walter would later discovers Elizabeth Shaw's dissected corpse, used by David as material for his evolving creature designs.
+In the temple, Walter discovers Elizabeth Shaw's dissected corpse, used by David as material for his evolving creature designs.
 When Walter confronts David, he is attacked and his spine is removed.
 However, unlike the earlier model David, Walter's advanced systems allow him to heal.
-He catches up with David as he was attacking Daniels.
+He catches up with David as he is attacking Daniels.
 She is able to escape as the two synthetics fight.
 Ultimately, David wins and assumes Walter's identity.
 It is unclear if Walter is permanently damaged or will be able to recover.
-Regardless, he is left on the planet as David leaves on the Covenant.

-Alien: Awakening

-It is unclear if Walter will return in the next Alien film.